Frequently asked questions - Space Brain Hack

 If you can't find the answer to your questions in the resources provided, please send us an email at asc.stimjeunesse-youthstem.csa@canada.ca.

 You can sign up for our mailing list, which we use to send out the latest news and opportunities for young people and educators.
-Be sure to check out our youth and educators website for activities, experiments, games and other learning resources for kindergarten-to-grade-12 young people and for educators.
+Be sure to check out Youth and educators for activities, experiments, games and other learning resources for kindergarten-to-grade-12 young people and for educators.

 For fairness reasons, the CSA will not provide feedback on ideas before they are submitted.
 However, if you have questions about the Space Brain Hack for which you can't find an answer in the resources provided, please send us an email at asc.stimjeunesse-youthstem.csa@canada.ca.